patrixr/strapi-middleware-cache/README.md

 Supported Strapi Versions:

 - Strapi v4.0.x (recently tested as of January 2022)
+- Strapi v4.1.x (recently tested as of March 2022)
 - Strapi v4.x.x (Assumed, but possibly not tested)

 **If you are looking for a plugin for Strapi v3.x, please check the [strapi-middleware-cache](https://github.com/patrixr/strapi-middleware-cache/).**